UK government announces ban on new coal mines

-The UK announced Thursday that it will introduce legislation to ban new coal mines, as the Labour government ramps up its plans to make Britain a clean energy leader.
+The UK announced Thursday that it would introduce legislation to ban new coal mines, as the Labour government ramps up its plans to make Britain a clean energy leader.

-The government said it will unveil the new law to restrict the future licensing of new coal mines “as soon as possible”, in what it called a “crucial step” to tackling climate change.
+The government said it would unveil the new law to restrict the future licensing of new coal mines “as soon as possible”, describing it as a “crucial step” to tackling climate change.

-In a landmark ruling in September, British courts overturned a permit given by the previous Conservative government to a project in Whitehaven, Cumbria, which was set to become the country’s first new coal mine for 30 years.
+In a landmark ruling in September, British courts overturned a permit given by the previous Conservative government to a project in Whitehaven, Cumbria, which had been set to become the country’s first new coal mine for 30 years.

 It would have mined metallurgical coal used solely for steelmaking.